WORLD QUARK DAY

 HOW TO OBSERVE #WorldQuarkDay

-- World Quark Day encourages you to learn how to easily integrate quark into your day.
+- World Quark Day encourages you to integrate quark into your meals.
 Try it in breakfasts and smoothies to low-carb lunches, delicious dinners, and guilt-free desserts.

-- Become familiar with the many ways that quark can be used.
-When you do you will be promoting good health.
+- Become familiar with the many ways to use quark.
+When you do, you will be promoting good health.
 Try out any of the hundreds of recipes and remedies that support a healthy, natural lifestyle.

 - Share your quark experiences.
 Whether you’re enjoying it while traveling or you’re eating it at home, share your personal experience with other quark fans.
 Learn from others how you can #quarkupyourlife.
 Spread the word and wisdom of healthy eating and living by using #WorldQuarkDay and #quarkupyourlife on social media.